Skip To Main Content

 Theory of Action Theory of Action diagram

-Greeley-Evans School District 6 is committed to improving outcomes for all students who are learning English as a second language and attaining the vision for English Language Learners.
+Greeley-Evans School District 6 is committed to improving outcomes for all students who are learning English as a second language and attaining the vision for Multilingual Learners.
 The Theory of Action lays out an explicitly stated, causal chain of expectations and outcomes to guide how District 6 will improve education outcomes for these students.

-• Increase student learning and achievement
+• Increase Multilingual students learning and achievement

 • Build supportive climate and culture